 If a student with a documented disability believes that he/she has not been provided with a reasonable housing accommodation, the student should direct his/her concern to the Dean of Students or designee.
 The student must provide in writing the nature of the concern and any other relevant information.
 The decision of the Dean of Students or designee is final.

-The Griff Center for Student Success, Student Accessibility Support Office at Canisius College serves as an advocate for students with registered disabilities.
+The Griff Center for Student Success, Student Accessibility Services Office at Canisius serves as an advocate for students with registered disabilities.
 With appropriate documentation regarding a student’s disability, the office is responsible for facilitating the necessary academic and non-academic accommodations.

-The Griff Center issues temporary parking passes for permanent as well as temporary disabilities.
-It is the responsibility of the student and/or aide to meet with the Griff Center to obtain the parking pass, park in the appropriate parking lots, display the parking pass properly, and let the Griff Center know if there are any changes in regards to the disability or pass.
+Student Accessibility Services issues temporary parking passes for permanent as well as temporary disabilities.
+It is the responsibility of the student and/or aide to meet with Student Accessibility Services to obtain the parking pass, park in the appropriate parking lots, display the parking pass properly, and let Student Accessibility Services know if there are any changes in regards to the disability or pass.

 Student Accessibility Services coordinates note taking services for students with a disability who are registered with the office.
 Based on the documentation of the disability, Student Accessibility Services will determine on a case-by-case/course-by-course basis the use of note takers as an appropriate accommodation.
 Students who receive this accommodation typically have a visual or hearing impairment, physical disability, traumatic brain injury, or learning disability.
 The note taker service is free to qualifying students with disabilities, and it is a paid position to the note taker.